gchq/sleeper/docs/usage/ingest.md

 ## Ingest systems

 There are two types of system for ingesting data: standard ingest and bulk import.
 The former refers to a process that reads data and partitions and sorts it locally before writing it to files in S3.
-Scalability is achieved by running many of these in parallel.
 Bulk import means using [Apache Spark](https://spark.apache.org/) to run a MapReduce-like job to partition and sort a batch of data as a distributed process.

+For ingesting any significant volumes of data, the bulk import process is preferred because it is faster and results in less compaction work later.
+The standard ingest process is mainly used for testing purposes.

 The standard ingest process can be called from Java on any `Iterable` of `Record`s.
 There is also an `IngestStack` which deploys an ECS cluster, and creates ECS tasks to run ingest when you send a message to an ingest queue in SQS.